v3rse/site/source/_posts/all-things.md

 What does all this even mean
 ---
-I love basketball and I love Steph Curry but really the greatest effect he's had on me is to make question my identity in Christ.
+I love basketball and I love Steph Curry but really the greatest effect he's had on me is to make me question my identity in Christ.

 I asked myself whether I was really laying it all out there for the one who has bought me with his own blood.
 Growing up I've always wanted to be like someone I saw on TV, someone I had read of in a book or met in life that inspired me.
 These people aren't necessarily bad but I came to depend on these different role models for my identity as a person.